Set Your Day Up For Success: 6 Things To Try

 - Berries.
 Choose organic blueberries or raspberries for their fiber and antioxidants – add to your yogurt or top steel-cut oatmeal with a handful.

 - Coffee or green tea.
 Coffee is a good source of antioxidants, and research has linked coffee to a decreased risk of type 2 diabetes as well as improved mental health as you age.
 I suggest finding an organic or fair trade version.
-If coffee causes side effects such as anxiety, tremors or irritation of the digestive system, drink green tea – it is a very healthy alternative.
+If coffee causes side effects such as anxiety, tremors or irritation of the digestive system, drink green tea – it is a very healthy, lower caffeine alternative.
+Avoid the fake creamers that contain inflammatory hydrogenated oils and sweeteners.
+If needed, lighten with unsweetened almond or cashew milk.